 The Western Ground Parrot (Pezoporus wallicus flaviventris) is considered the fourth rarest parrot of mainland Australia; and is federallylisted as endangered.This species is only found in localities.

-The greatest risk to the existence of this species is the loss of habitat caused by the cultivation of large coastal areas.
+The greatest risk to the existence of this species of ground parrot is the loss of habitat caused by the cultivation of large coastal areas.
 Predation by foxes and cats is also taking a toll on this species.

 Distribution / Range